 Monday evenings form the formal part of the club's activities.
 We are fortunate to be able to attract high quality speakers who demonstrate the breadth and scope of photography, both conventional and digital.
 Some evenings are devoted to club competitions where members receive constructive feedback on their entries from independent judges.
 Inter-club competitions within the Lothians and internationally provide similar opportunities.

 The educational activities are further developed through informal educational sessions organised by experienced members to support and encourage those wishing to develop skills and techniques.
-This could cover digital techniques, macro photography, studio lighting or any photographic subject of interest to members.
+This could cover digital techniques, macro photography, studio lighting, image processing, printing or any photographic subject of interest to members.
 The club is fortunate to have digital image processing facilities which support our ongoing teaching programmes.

 During the summer, group outings are organised to various local photogenic locations.

-Information on syllabus, competition rules and other aspect of how the club is run can be found in the links on this page.
-The syllabus can also be downloaded from the file downloads.
+Information on the syllabus can be found in the links on this page.